FlorianPydde/MLOps-template/README.md

 ## TL;DR

 Examples of core machine learning scripts like training, scoring, etc are saved in _src_.
-Examples of scripts to run the core scripts on remote compute, aks clusters, etc are saved in _operation/execution_.
-To use the scripts on your local machine, the azure ml workspace credentials in a config.json file in the root directory.
+Examples of scripts that run the core scripts on remote compute, aks clusters, etc are saved in _operation/execution_.
+To use the scripts on your local machine, add the azure ml workspace credentials in a config.json file in the root directory.
 We do not provide any concrete implementation of MLOps but only the folder structure and some examples, as the naming convention and logical flow highly depend on the use case.
+Nevertheless, you may want to have a look at the utils.py modules which handle the credentials.

 ## Contributing